 Because the trucking company is the owner of the vehicle involved in an accident, the enterprise can be deemed at fault for an accident in other situations as well.
 For example, if there is a defect in the vehicle itself, the trucking company, together with the truck manufacturer, can be held responsible for an accident arising from the manufacturing defect.

-There are also very strict regulations on the skills and qualifications of the driver.
+There are also stringent regulations on the skills and qualifications of the driver.